Stop! Your Lease Extension in Staines Could Be FREE

 If you are facing a significant premium because your lease in Staines has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Leasehold properties in Staines with in excess of one hundred years remaining on the lease are sometimes referred to as ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your property.
-In such circumstances there is often little to be gained by buying the reversionary interest unless savings on ground rent and service charges merit it.
+Leasehold residencies in Staines with over 100 years unexpired on the lease are sometimes regarded as a ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your home.
+In such situations there is often little to be gained by buying the freehold unless savings on ground rent and service charges justify it.

 Lender Requirement